RoySegall/gizra.com/src/_posts/2017-02-27-what-you-see-from-here-you-cant-see-from-there.md

 But also I know that I won't be able to do this by own, I need a professional guidance, at least at the beginning in order to start the process.
 Every single person has its own way and his own progress to pass through.

+{% include thumbnail.html  image_path="/assets/images/posts/what-you-see-from-here/highlights-and-shadows.jpg" caption="Highlights and shadows (we need both for a balanced life)." %}

 ## The conclusion
 A couple of days after the experience with Amitai, I met some of my friends and one of them asked me what's new at my workplace.
 I shared all of them with what i've been through during that day and I've noticed that all of them were hypnotized and things weren't very clear to them - like, how could it be that I set with my CEO, and had to write a criticism about him that was accepted by him, and also created a dialogue between two people with no barriers.
 The friend who asked the most questions is the owner of a business in the fashion industry here in Israel and a few shops around the globe. she was amazed by this process, and immediately informed she has to embrace this idea and start doing it at her business.
 I was so happy that I have succeeded to give the experience and to give inspiration to people that know nothing about our field.

+I took all the pics at the building that Gizra is located.
+The photos tries to combine with my inner feeling about the daily routine as an employee at Gizra.